Y-T-T/PoC-Analyzer/README.md

 ---

 ## ⚠️ Test Samples
 The test cases are encrypted to prevent antivirus false positives.
-Unzip test_samples.zip with password: `infected` to run the tests.
+Unzip test_samples.zip in Sandbox environment with password: `infected` to run the tests.

 ---